Miranda0101/MEAN_2024_03_25/README.md

 ### This is a general description about what you should do.
 The team lead should write the detailed tickets and assign them to team members.
 The Jira board will be checked during code review.
 ## Team Assignments (Finish as a team)
 ### Apr.
+26
+1. Link: https://github.com/JRAntra/AngularTrainingBackEnd.
+Clone this repo to your local.
+2. Create a service to retrieve data from server, and display it on NewsFeed page.
+API used: http://localhost:4231/api/news
+3. Create a service to retrieve user information and display it on Admin page.
+API used: http://localhost:4231/api/users/getAllUsers

+### Apr.
 25
 1. Routing system for all modules with path.
 Create navigation bar that can navigate to different pages.
 ### Apr.
 24